Good-Rabbit/cadets_nearby/README.md

 ## License

 This project is licensed under GNU GPLv3.
+Go wild; Copy all the code you want!